 Zimbabwe and Southern Africa are experiencing a dry spell that threatens humans and wildlife alike, jeopardizing water security in cities as large as Cape Town.
 Poor rural communities are experiencing the brunt of the consequences.

-Grow Ahead has teamed up with IGugu Trust to revitalize three communities affected by the drought and restore/stabilize 6,700 hectares of land.
-This campaign will support three communities (150 people) access training and gain skills in holistic management; support in the development in leadership and community driven grazing plans, herding teams, and ecosystem monitoring teams; reduce human/wildlife conflict using mobile livestock enclosures; build soil organic carbon via holistic planned grazing; and start a seed saving bank to support local food security and revive local seed saving culture.
+Grow Ahead has teamed up with IGugu Trust to revitalize three communities, comprised of 450 households, affected by the drought and restore/stabilize 6,700 hectares of land.
+This campaign will support 150 people in three communities gain access training and gain skills in holistic management; support in the development in leadership and community driven grazing plans, herding teams, and ecosystem monitoring teams; reduce human/wildlife conflict using mobile livestock enclosures; build soil organic carbon via holistic planned grazing; and start a seed saving bank to support local food security and revive local seed saving culture.

-Help IGugu Trust restore 6,700 hectares of land and support 150 people from three communities participate in holistic land management training
+Help IGugu Trust restore 6,700 hectares of land, reaching 450 households from three communities

 Campaign end date: September 1, 2018